AshrafTaifour/Client-Server-Job-exchange/README.md

 1) Change the SERVER const to match your machine's server
 2) Change TARGET_IP to match the IP where you can detect the packets
 3) run server.py first (send only one job at a time to test each one individually)
-4) run client.py with administrator priviledges
+4) run client.py with administrator privileges

 # JOBS:
 # ONE TO ONE